Fat Reduction Techniques – Liposuction, Double Chin Injection Treatments & Weight Loss Surgery

-Or is it typically better to investigate liposuction and skin reduction along with fat reduction, as performed during a full Tummy Tuck surgery or a Breast Reduction/Breast lift?
-Read the blog below to find out more OR phone us on (03) 8849 1444 with your questions.
+Or is it typically better to investigate liposuction and skin reduction along with fat reduction, as performed during a full Tummy Tuck surgery or a Breast Reduction/Breast Lift?
+Read the blog below to find out more or phone us on (03) 8849 1400 with your questions.

 You can also request a variety of body contouring and cosmetic surgery guides (free e-books).
 (Originally published March 2017, updated and republished July 2018).

 Non-Surgical Fat Reduction vs Liposuction vs Tummy Tuck or Neck Lift Surgery

 When it comes to reducing fat with fat cell dissolving injections or heating and cooling methods vs using liposuction or tummy tuck or neck lift procedures, remember that:

 - Patient selection is CRUCIAL for success.

 - Your skin condition matters – a lot!